dbruning/accord/README.md

 * Accord.Test.MachineLearning.GPL, 1 test, 0 failed
 * Accord.Test.Neuro, 17 tests, 0 failed

-2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and it is assumed that the failures are due to missing *OnDeserialized* methods in the tested classes.
+2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and it is assumed that these failures are due to missing *OnDeserialized* methods in the tested classes of the PCL *MachineLearning* library.

 Apart from the above unit test failures, ellipse and line drawing for the Imaging assembly is also not yet implemented.